-The Criteria consist of two main parts besides the introduction: the actual Criteria and the "Technical regulations for building certification".
+The Criteria consist of two main parts besides the introduction: the actual Criteria and the "Technical regulations for building certification" as well as an appendix.

 The requirements for the Passive House, Ener-PHit and the PHI Low Energy Building Standards are fully specified in Section 2 "Criteria".
 In addition, this section also contains general minimum requirements for thermal comfort, user satisfaction and structural integrity that are not energy-relevant and which apply equally for all three standards.